Antony Maitland: Career

 After British Army national service as an intelligence officer from 1956 to 1958, Maitland toured Europe and the Middle East.
 In his early career, Maitland planned and created book jackets before he became a children's book illustrator.
 Maitland's illustrations first appeared in Philippa Pearce's 1961 book titled Mrs. Cockle's Cat.
 Throughout the 1960s to early 1980s, Maitland's drew for various authors.
 His drawing appearances during this time period included ten Leon Garfield books, one Garfield book co-written with David Proctor and four Ruth Ainsworth books.

 His original cover illustration for The Giant Under the Snow by John Gordon (author) is now in the Seven Stories collection at the National Centre for Children's Books, Newcastle upon Tyne.
 In 1974, Maitland's drawings were displayed in a store at Hanover Square, London.

 For his own works, Maitland provided the illustrations for his four books from the early 1960s to the late 1970s.
 After the release of The Secret of the Shed in 1962, Maitland published two more books in the early 1960s before returning to writing with Idle Jack in 1977.
 In 1984, Maitland released a movable book about the theatre titled Encore.

 Apart from illustrations, Maitland worked in various design fields such as furniture design, graphic design and interior design.
-In entertainment, Maitland was a costume designer and set designer for an unreleased movie adaption of The Goose Girl by the Brothers Grimm.
+In entertainment, Maitland was a costume designer and set designer for an unreleased movie adaptation of The Goose Girl by the Brothers Grimm.
 In Europe, Maitland worked for the National Portrait Gallery and the Chamber of Horrors as part of Madame Tussauds.
 For the Middle East, Maitland had experience as an architect and muralist while also working as a portrait painter for the Shah of Iran.